-At times when editing the Windows registry keys you may recieve a dialog box with the message: Error Creating Key – Cannot create key: You do not have the requisite permission to create a new key.
+At times when editing the Windows registry keys you may receive a dialog box with the message: Error Creating Key – Cannot create key: You do not have the requisite permission to create a new key.
 This is because the Windows operating system will not allow you to make changes in certain system critical registry keys.
+This is where our freeware RegOwnit can help.

 Take ownership of registry keys